MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 ## SDKs, libraries, and header files

 Visual Studio includes the C Runtime Library (CRT), the C++ Standard Library, and other Microsoft-specific libraries.
-The include folders that contain header files for these libraries are located either in the Visual Studio installation directory under the \VC\ folder, or for the CRT, in the Windows SDK installation folder.
+Most of the include folders that contain header files for these libraries are located in the Visual Studio installation directory under the \VC\ folder.
+The Windows and CRT header files are found in the Windows SDK installation folder.

-You can use the [Vcpkg package manager](../build/vcpkg.md) to conveniently install hundreds of third-party open-source libraries for Windows.
+The [Vcpkg package manager](../build/vcpkg.md) lets you conveniently install hundreds of third-party open-source libraries for Windows.

 The Microsoft libraries include: